mr-bev/software-engineering-stage6-nsw/docs/principles/index.md

 Software engineer, software developer, computer scientist or maybe just tech support, a career in software can be very rewarding, challenging, confronting and boring.
 Hopefully more of the prior, and the later is up to you to make a change and not accept the status quo.

 ## What is a Project?
-A project is a temporary endeavor with defined goals, scope, and deliverables, undertaken by a specific team or individual to achieve a specific objective or set of objectives.
+A project is a temporary endeavour with defined goals, scope, and deliverables, undertaken by a specific team or individual to achieve a specific objective or set of objectives.
 It typically involves a range of tasks, activities, and resources, managed within a planned timeframe, budget, and constraints.
 Projects differ from routine tasks or business-as-usual activities like maintaining software as they have a defined duration and scope of work.

 Key characteristics of a project include: